danielhusar/js-combiner/Readme.md

 				}
 			});
 ```
-And than acces this variable inside client js files by calling: ${vars.ENV}
+And than acces this variable inside client js files by calling: ${ENV}